 Identity theft and data breaches are becoming much more common and affect millions of people.
-The recent data breach of Capital One servers in March exposed the personal information of about 106 million credit card customers and applicants.
-Capital One discovered the breach on July 19th and notified affected customers.
+The data breach of Capital One servers in March of 2019 exposed the personal information of about 106 million credit card customers and applicants.
+Capital One discovered the breach and notified affected customers.
 You may also recall the Equifax hack in 2017 that affected over 147 million people.
 Whether you’ve had your personal information exposed in a data breach or not, there are steps you can take to monitor and protect your identity.

 - Monitor Your Credit